 - How can you add some “Spring Cleaning” to your spirituality?
 What can you let go of, so you can incorporate new ideas into your practice?

 - Create a mini bucket list and include how you’d like to celebrate the Spring Equinox.
+(Remember, Spring is an entire season, not just one day)

 - Consider the following quote and write down what it means to you – “You’ll never create a life that you want by trying to fix a life that you don’t want.” – Peter Crone